zq99/DataAccessLayerJDBC/README.md

     final private static String server = "{ADD SERVER NAME HERE}";
     final private static String databaseName = "{ADD DATABASE NAME HERE}";

-The layer object can be instantiated with one of two types of constructurs.
+The layer object can be instantiated with one of two types of constructors.

 The first constructor that can be used is one that accepts a SQLServerDataSource object from the JDBC library as a parameter.